LanGuo/seinfeldNLP/GPT-2_seinfeld_exp.md

 ## Some interesting model behavior

-### Difficulty getting the model to generate text following a scene description
+### Difficulty in generating text following a scene description
-Could this be due to the limited scene description available in the training data (mostly in dialogue-form)? and the unique nature of a scene never before seen?**
+Could this be due to the limited scene description available in the training data (mostly in dialogue-form), and the unique nature of a scene never before seen?

-**Also, why is the model stopping before reaching max length??**
+For example, it did not have much to say here:

 ## Export a file